pyrophone/Survey-of-Free-Software-Within-the-Gaming-Industry/report/report.md

 Each of these engine targets different fields and game types, but they all provide a powerful framework to develop games on.
 Some examples of these game engine include:
 [Octodad: Dadliest Catch](https://store.steampowered.com/app/224480/Octodad_Dadliest_Catch/) a physics based adventure / puzzle game developed on the Irrlicht engine.
 Octodad: Dadliest Catch was successful as an indie game, reaching almost [500000 in sales in 2015](https://www.polygon.com/2015/2/2/7962611/octodad-sales)

-[Frozen Synapse](http://www.frozensynapse.com/) and [Fronzen Synapse 2](https://www.frozensynapse2.com/) both use the Torque 3D.
+[Frozen Synapse](http://www.frozensynapse.com/) and [Frozen Synapse 2](https://www.frozensynapse2.com/) both use the Torque 3D.
 Frozen Synapse and it's sequal are turn-based strategy games.

 [Celeste](http://www.celestegame.com/), a 2D platformer developed using MonoGame.
 Celeste had [sold over 500000 copies by the end of 2018](https://www.gamasutra.com/view/news/333554/Celeste_has_sold_over_500000_copies_since_January.php)